 - Take care not to touch the tip of the dropper with your eye, fingers, or any other surface.
 This is to prevent the drops from becoming contaminated.

-- Do not wear soft contact lenses if you are using eye drops from a bottle unless your doctor has advised you otherwise.
-This is because there is a preservative in bottles of eye drops which can affect soft contact lenses.
-You may wear soft contact lenses if you are using the single-dose units, as there is no preservative in these (but remember to take out your lenses to apply the drops and wait for at least 15 minutes before putting your lenses back in).
+- Do not wear soft contact lenses if you are using eye drops from a bottle unless your doctor has advised that you can do so.
+This is because there is a preservative in bottles of eye drops which can affect some soft contact lenses.
+You may wear soft contact lenses if you are using the single-dose units, as there is no preservative in these drops (but remember to take out your lenses to apply the drops and wait for at least 15 minutes before putting your lenses back in).

 - Keep your regular appointments with your eye clinic so that your progress can be checked.

 - If you are having an operation or any dental treatment, remember to tell the person carrying out the treatment that you are using betaxolol eye drops.
 This is because the drops may interfere with some medicines used during surgery.